 The Collection program relates to the removal of refuse from each residence and business in the town.
-Most refuse is collected from cans, however there are also several dumpsters from which refuse is collected, as well as small debris piles.
 The Collection program also has the two smaller Commercial and Residential programs.
 This program currently represents about 54.19% of the employees time and 36.39% of the departments expenditures.